Placing Holds on Items

-No holds are allowed on CDs, reference materials, or on items in some special collections.
+No holds are allowed on reference materials or items in some special collections.
 The Library no longer charges for holds.
-You can have a maximum of 10 active (not yet filled) holds at any one time.
+You can have a maximum of 15 holds at any one time.

 If the book you wish to borrow is not owned by the Oakland Public Library, you may still be able to place a hold using LINK+.
 You can find instructions for using LINK+ here.
 If you wish to borrow a book that is not available at the Oakland Public Library or through LINK+, you may place an interlibrary loan request for a $2.00 fee.
 The Library will then try to borrow the book from another library system.
 Information about interlibrary loan can be found here.

 Please note: Even if a requested item shows as "available" at the desired pick-up location, any hold request placed online may take at least 3-5 days to be filled and sent to the designated pick-up location.
 If you need an item immediately that is listed as "in," please call the branch that owns the item and make arrangements for pick-up with branch staff.

 - Sign in to your account here